 The most romantic of our suites.
 It’s located on the first floor.
-It has an area of 52 square metres on two levels and can accommodate 2 to 4 people.
-The suite’s special feature is the unique roofed wooden balcony, the "hayat" (life in Arabic), which overlooks the castle wall and the sea.
-On its ground floor there is also a living room and a small sitting area with large cushions and mattresses.
+It has an area of 52 square meters on two levels and can accommodate 2 to 4 people.
+The suite’s special feature is the unique roofed wooden balcony, the "Hayat" (life in Arabic), which overlooks the castle wall and the sea.
+On its ground floor, there is also a living room and a small sitting area with large cushions and mattresses.
 The bedroom, with its romanticly lit headboard, is located on the loft.
 The bathroom has a whirlpool bathtub and a copper sink.

-It is located on the first floor, has an open-space area of 40 square metres on two levels and can accommodate 2 or 3 people.
+It is located on the first floor, has an open-space area of 40 square meters on two levels and can accommodate 2 or 3 people.
 The exquisite sitting room has a very high ceiling and four windows.
-Its bedroom is on the loft and features a king size bed, which can also be used as twin.
-The lovely headboard, colours and lighting make this room very charming.
+Its bedroom is on the loft and features a king size bed, which can also be used as a twin.
+The lovely headboard, colors and lighting make this room very charming.
 A large sofa in the living room is designed to be used as a very comfortable single bed.
-There is a whirlpool bathtub in the cosy bathroom.
+There is a whirlpool bathtub in the cozy bathroom.

 The Medieval Town

 Its walls began being built after the earthquake of 515 AD.
-On them you will find signs narrating the events that have been taking place since.
-The current form of the wall and the character of the Town enclosed in it, were chiselled by the Knights of St. John, who arrived on Rhodes in 1309 and remained for 200 years.
+On them, you will find signs narrating the events that have been taking place since.
+The current form of the wall and the character of the Town enclosed in it were chiseled by the Knights of St. John, who arrived on Rhodes in 1309 and remained for 200 years.